tmtsoftware/tcs-vslice-0.4/README.md

 * tcs-tcsassembly - an assembly that talks to the tcs HCD
 * tcs-tcshcd - an HCD that talks to the tcs hardware
-* tcs-tcsdeploy - for starting/deploying HCDs and assemblies
+* tcs-deploy - for starting/deploying HCDs and assemblies

 ## Upgrading CSW Version